 Determining Liability in a Construction Accident

-Because being a construction worker is one of the most dangerous occupations in America construction accidents are a fairly common occurrence.
+Being a construction worker is one of the most dangerous occupations in America.
+Construction accidents are fairly common.
 Thousands of workers suffer all kinds of construction accident injuries on job sites, ranging from falls and electrocutions to being injured due to interactions with large pieces of equipment and all types of human error.
+But how do you determine liability after a construction accident injury?
+Explore how a construction accident lawyer would evaluate a Baton Rouge construction worker’s circumstances to help determine where liability falls.

-If a worker is injured or killed on a job site, they or their heirs may be compensated if negligence can be proven against one or more parties.
+When a worker is injured or killed on a job site, they or their family may be entitled to compensation if another party’s negligence can be proven.

-The challenge for a construction accident lawyer is to determine who is actually liable for the accident.
-At a large job site, there may be many possible accountable parties:
+The primary challenge for a construction accident lawyer approaching a potential case in Baton Rouge is to determine who is legally responsible for the accident.
+On large construction sites, there are often multiple parties who could be held accountable.

 The General Contractor